aseichter2007/ClipboardConqueror/readme.txt

 ```
 Note: Remember to use four pipes (`||||`) for memory tags.
 They help to store data and instructions for later use.
 Chaining multiple tags is also possible, like `|||noban|memtag|Remember this message`.

+Productivity:
+Clipboard Conqueror makes the process of accessing an LLM simple and efficient in any workspace.

+Proofread documents, get feedback, find inspiration, or just run a game of dungeons and dragons with your friends.
+Clipboard Conqueror is ready to make ai simple and fast.

 Key Features:
 --------------
 * Locally run large language models for powerful text processing.//todo install tutorial.